80° BY THE SEA

 Looking for a beach vacation?
 Let us help you find the right spot.More

 Tacoma's got character, however, and it does have plenty to fill a day or two.
-The museums, the waterfront promenade, and the attractive old neighborhoods and suburbs make for a very pleasant side trip or overnight adventure.
+The museums (which are vastly underrated), waterfront promenade, lush and expansive Point Defiance Park, and attractive old neighborhoods make for a very pleasant side trip or overnight adventure.
 The waterfront stretches west from the busy port, past the city and Puget Sound islands to the cliff-lined Tacoma Narrows.
 Renovated 19th-century homes, pretty beaches, and parks pocket the outskirts, and a young, diverse population gives the city a spirited character.
-The Tacoma Dome—that wooden, blue-and-gray half-sphere stadium visible along I–5—hosts international expos, sporting events, and famous entertainers in its 28,000-seat arena.
 The city's convenient setting provides easy access to Seattle to the north; Mt.
-Rainier to the southeast; Olympia to the south; and the Kitsap and Olympic peninsulas to the west.
+Rainier to the southeast; Olympia to the south; and the Kitsap and Olympic Peninsulas to the west.

 Tacoma was the first Puget Sound port connected by train to the East, and its economy was once based on the railroad.
 Old photos show tall-masted windjammers loading at the City Waterway, whose storage sheds were promoted by local boosters as the "longest warehouse under one continuous roof in the world."
-The city's shipping industry certainly weathered the tests of time, as Tacoma is the largest container port in the Northwest, slightly edging out Seattle.
+The city's shipping industry certainly weathered the tests of time, as Tacoma is roughly tied with Seattle as the largest container port in the Northwest.